mtuomiko/packlister-backend/README.md

 # Packlister

-This is the backend service repository for Packlister application, which is deployed at https://packlister.onrender.com with separate backend (this project) deployed to `packlister-svc.onrender.com`.
+This is the backend service repository for Packlister, a hobby project aiming to replicate [LighterPack](https://lighterpack.com/).
+The application is deployed at https://packlister.onrender.com with a separate backend (this project) deployed to `packlister-svc.onrender.com`.
 Still work in progress...

 ## Modules

+The application has been split to subprojects / modules in an effort to promote separation of concerns and enforce sensible dependencies between the modules.

 ### app

 Actual Spring Boot application and configuration.
-Produces the final jar.
+Produces the final fat JAR file.

 ### common